-A fresh salad of crispy lettuce and radishes tastes great on a wintery day.
-But unless you live in a mild climate, you’ll have to wait until spring to grow these crops – or you can build a cold frame and enjoy them now.
 A cold frame is a structure built low to the ground and topped with glass, fiberglass, or plastic, to let in sunlight.
-(If you have pets or young children, avoid using glass.)
-Cold frames help hold the sun’s warmth overnight, so your plants don’t succumb to freezing temperatures.
+(If you have pets or young children, avoid using glass).

-Note: Before you begin, learn how to prepare your lawn for a cold frame.
+Note: Before you begin, learn how to prepare your space for a cold frame.

 Use 3″ screws to make base of cold frame.
 Be sure to attach sides to front and back.

 Diagonally cut a 2′ long piece of 2 x 6′ redwood.
 This will make your wedge on both sides.

 Screw wedges to the top sides of the cold frame base using the 3″ screws.

 To make the top of the cold frame, layout four of the 24″ 1 x 4 wood pieces and mark the places where you would make “halflap joints”.
 This is the part where a table saw would come in handy.
 Now glue the 36″ pieces to the 24″ long for the vertical pieces.
 This will make a nice flush cover for the cold frame.